 Scope note: This class comprises the action of concluding propositions on a respective reality from observational data by making evaluations based on mathematical inference rules and calculations using established hypotheses, such as the calculation of an earthquake epicenter.
 S6 Data Evaluation is not defined as S21/E16 Measurement; Secondary derivations of dimensions of an object from data measured by different processes are regarded as S6 Data Evaluation and not determining instances of Measurement in its own right.
 For instance, the volume of a statue concluded from a 3D model is an instance of S6 Data Evaluation and not of Measurement.

+Examples:

+The calculation of the earthquake epicenter of Lokris area in 1995 by IGME.

+The EPPO shock wave recording (recorded intensity distance and assigned PGA_N using gcf2sac software) in 2/2//1990.

 In First Order Logic: